-Here are the players: The project is led in the region by three indigenous NGOs, the Parakuiyo Pastoralists Indigenous Community Development Organization (PAICODEO) in Tanzania; and SIMOO and the Indigenous Information Network (IIN), both based in Kenya.
-Internationally, the project will be facilitated by Brighter Green and Tribal Link Foundation, another U.S.-based NGO.
+From 2008, Brighter Green, along with partners in the U.S.,Kenya, and Tanzania sponsored the education of ten girls from the Maasai community in both Kenya and Tanzania.
+The project was led in the region by three indigenous NGOs: the Parakuiyo Pastoralists Indigenous Community Development Organization (PAICODEO) in Tanzania; and SIMOO and the Indigenous Information Network (IIN), both based in Kenya.
+Internationally, the project was facilitated by Brighter Green and Tribal Link Foundation, another U.S.-based NGO.

-Here’s the why, what and how: Indigenous women are currently under-represented at United Nations’ and other international forums dedicated to indigenous rights and survival.
+The reasoning was clear: Indigenous women were, and are, under-represented at United Nations’ and other international forums dedicated to Indigenous rights and survival.
 Their leadership potential is also in large measure overlooked within their communities.
-Yet, these women have important perspectives to share with their communities as well as the global community to advance the rights of indigenous peoples, protect cultural diversity and biodiversity, and secure sustainable livelihoods.
+Yet, these women have important perspectives to share with their communities as well as the global community to advance the rights of Indigenous peoples, protect cultural diversity and biodiversity, and secure sustainable livelihoods.
 All of these become more urgent tasks as the effects of climate change and globalization are felt more intensely by indigenous peoples around the world.